worashf/stock-news-sentiment-price-move-correlation/README.md

 ## 🚀 Overview
 This project analyzes financial news headlines and stock price data to explore the relationship between **news sentiment** and **stock performance**.
 The objective is to quantify sentiment using NLP techniques and correlate it with stock market behavior to generate **predictive insights** and **investment strategies**.

-This project was completed as part of **10 Academy: Artificial Intelligence Mastery**, under the guidance of **Worash Abocherugn**, to build mastery in:
+This project was completed as part of **10 Academy: Artificial Intelligence Mastery**, to build mastery in:
-- Data Engineering (DE)
+- EDA
 - Financial Analytics (FA)
-- Machine Learning Engineering (MLE)
+- NLP
+- Statistics
+- ML